yoyoplus/test1/README.md

 This project focuses on improving documentation step by step with minor refinements.
 Here I am testing how gradual updates can enhance readability and structure.
 This repository serves as a simple environment for experimenting with documentation changes.
+Content in this repository is updated progressively to reflect a real editing process